 Make sure you are running the current version of Stackbuilder by downloading it from interstacks.com/stackbuilder

 To start a new project with a blank blueprint, select “New Project” from the “Blocks” pull down menu in the Application’s menu bar.

 You will see a new entry in the “Projects” palette called “Unnamed Project”.
 To rename it, click in the text area and edit the name.
 To open the new project, double click in the rectangular box containing its name.

 Refer to other support documents e.g. “Stackbuilder overview” to learn more about making an Interstacks project.
-You can drag and drop hardware, software, and “My Blocks” components from the right rail into the blueprint area.
+You can drag and drop hardware, software (Library), and “My Blocks” components from the right rail into the blueprint area.
 Then draw lines between the input and output terminals of blocks to define the message flow.
-All project edits are immediately saved to your local storage and to your Interstacks cloud account if a network connection is available.
+All project edits are immediately saved to your local storage and to your Interstacks cloud account if syncing is on in your Stackbuilder preferences.